aehrc/isling/README.md

 ### Variants

-It would be good to distinguish between vector rearrangements and insertions in the regions where the vector and the human genome are homologous (hAAT \[SERPINA1\] promoter, OTC enhancer).
+It would be good to distinguish between vector rearrangements and integrations in the regions where the vector and the human genome are homologous (hAAT \[SERPINA1\] promoter, OTC enhancer).
 Can do this by looking for variants between vector and human genome in this region: there are a few in the hAAT promoter.
 Interrograte this by extracting only the junction fragments from the alignment.
 Made a seperate snakefile to do this, in folder `SNPs`.

 First pull out reads called as integrations by the pipeline.
 Specify regions (usually SERPINA1 promoter and OTC enhancer) in which to call variants and do pileup.
 Output vcfs with variants and a pileup.